Inocencio1025/VehicleStatusTracker/README.md

 # Vehicle Status Tracker

 ## Overview
-Real-time vehicle telemetry tracker with a C# ASP.NET Core backend API, cloud data storage, and a mobile dashboard built with React Native for live status monitoring and simulation of vehicle metrics.
+Real-time vehicle telemetry tracker with a C# ASP.NET Core backend API, cloud data storage, and a web dashboard built with React (Vite) for live status monitoring and simulation of vehicle metrics.

 ## Features
 - RESTful API built with ASP.NET Core for vehicle data ingestion and retrieval